unionai/unionai-docs/source/api/union-cli.md

 First, if a `--config` option is used, it will use the specific file.

-Second, the locations pointed to by the following environment variables (in this order):
+Second, the config files pointed to by the following environment variables (in this order):

 * `UNION_CONFIG`
 * `UNIONAI_CONFIG`